12 Jul Venture Uganda partners with The University of Manchester for gift to South Sudanese footballer

 Returning to the Kiryandongo refugee settlement

-Still living and playing in Juba, Joseph managed to escape and return to the place where he spent his early years, at the Kiryandongo refugee settlement.
+Still living and playing in Juba then, Joseph managed to escape and return to the place where he spent his early years, at the Kiryandongo refugee settlement.
 Although he has tried to get in touch with his family, he has not heard from his parents or brothers since.

 He simply does not know what has happened to them.

-Joseph continues to play football in camp and was invited to join the South Sudanese team for a one-off international match in Kampala.
+Joseph continues to play football in the settlement and was invited to join the South Sudanese team for a one-off international match in Kampala.

 However, because of his situation as a refugee, he is worried that he is not able to play at the standard he would like to, that he is not being challenged enough.